mohamedyd/awesome_resources/README.md

 * [Awesome Public Datasets](https://github.com/awesomedata/awesome-public-datasets): This repository lists topic-centric public data sources in high quality collected from blogs, answers, and user responses.

+* [285+ Machine Learning Projects with Python](https://medium.com/coders-camp/230-machine-learning-projects-with-python-5d0c7abf8265): This article will introduce you to over 290 ML projects solved and explained using Python.

 # Python